syedumerahmedcode/factorial/README.md

 - Step 1: Recursive case - the flow

 This covers the bulk of the logic and performs the computation required.
-In our case, for factorial, it will be:
+In our case of factorial, it will be:

 ```
 n!=n*(n-1)!